 2025 The Spaces We Inhabit - Huntsville, AL

-Overview Mid-South Sculpture Alliance (MSA) and the University of Alabama in Huntsville (UAH) are partnering to present “The Spaces We Inhabit”, a thematic exhibition juried by Isaac Duncan III.
+Mid-South Sculpture Alliance (MSA) and the University of Alabama in Huntsville (UAH) partner to present “The Spaces We Inhabit”, a thematic exhibition juried by Isaac Duncan III in conjunction with Confab 2025.
 This exhibition fosters MSA’s mission to advance the creation and awareness of sculpture in its many and varied forms and promote a supportive environment for sculpture and sculptors.
 Selected sculptures will offer a dynamic exhibition highlighting a variety of techniques, media and content.
-MSA Professional Member Artists are encouraged to submit up to three artworks for consideration.
-Application and Exhibit Timeline Call opens: July 1, 2025 Deadline for submission: August 31, 2025 Artist to be notified: September 15, 2025 Shipping Deadline: September 29, 2025 Hand delivery: September 24-29, 2025 Installation dates: October 1, 2025 Exhibition dates: October 3-4, 2025 Opening Reception: October 3, 2025 De-installation dates: October 4, 2025 Pick up dates: October 4, 2025 Artist Eligibility
+On view October 2-30, 2025 at the Union Grove Gallery An opening reception and juror's talk will be held October 3, 2025 Congratulations to the Exhibiting Artists! |

-Artwork Themes This exhibition seeks to examine the complex relationship between people and the spaces that house, comfort, and influence them.
-Taken both literally and figuratively, The Spaces We Inhabit focuses on the physical and the metaphysical, spanning environment, landscape and the body, as well as the emotional, spiritual, psychological and societal structures that govern us.
-The Spaces We Inhabit looks closely at the relationship between humans and “space,” and how space influences memory, identity, belonging, constitution and affect, inviting viewers to consider how their use of space informs how they live within themselves and with one another.
-The intent of this juried exhibition will be to showcase a wide range of approaches and practices.
-The shape and content of the show will be defined entirely by the juror.
-Juror Isaac Duncan III, a Chattanooga based artist, who grew up in Brooklyn, New York, of Caribbean decent, received his Bachelor of Fine Arts degree from the University of Notre Dame, Certification of Secondary Art Education from St. Mary's College and Masters of Fine Arts from the University of Kentucky.
+Isaac Duncan III, a Chattanooga based artist of Caribbean descent who grew up in Brooklyn, New York, received his Bachelor of Fine Arts degree from the University of Notre Dame, Certification of Secondary Art Education from St. Mary's College and Masters of Fine Arts from the University of Kentucky.
 Isaac is a recipient of the Tennessee Arts Commission Individual Artist Fellowship for 2017.
 Duncan was mentored/employed by various artists: Richard Hunt, John Henry, and Robert Stackhouse and Carol Mickett.
 His large scale sculptures have been collected by Georgia Institute of Technology, Atlanta, Georgia, Pyramid Hill Sculpture Park, Hamilton, Ohio, Lexington Diagnostic Center, Kentucky, African-American Heritage Center, Kentucky, Columbia State College, Tennessee, City of Chattanooga, Tennessee, Erlanger Children’s Hospital Kennedy Outpatient Center and Le Domaine Forget, Quebec, Canada and numerous private art Collectors.
 Duncan is the Past-President of Mid-South Sculpture Alliance and former board member of Sculpture Fields at Montague Park, Association for Visual Artists, and ArtsBuild.
-He currently sits on the boards of the International Sculpture Center, StoveWorks, and serves on the Tennessee Arts Commission granting committees.
+He currently sits on the boards of the International Sculpture Center, StoveWorks, and serves on the Tennessee Arts Commission granting committees. | This exhibition seeks to examine the complex relationship between people and the spaces that house, comfort, and influence them.
+Taken both literally and figuratively, The Spaces We Inhabit focuses on the physical and the metaphysical, spanning environment, landscape and the body, as well as the emotional, spiritual, psychological and societal structures that govern us.
+The Spaces We Inhabit looks closely at the relationship between humans and “space,” and how space influences memory, identity, belonging, constitution and affect, inviting viewers to consider how their use of space informs how they live within themselves and with one another.
 Site Originally built in 1820 as a Presbyterian church, the Union Grove Gallery and Meeting Hall is one of the oldest surviving churches in Alabama.
 Originally located in Union Grove, Alabama, the structure was relocated to the campus of UAH in 1974.
 It was restored by UAH art faculty, students, volunteers and businesses.
 The building serves as an event space to host various art shows, receptions, and other events.
 The Union Grove Gallery is located at University Cir.
 Huntsville, AL 35816.
 It’s an open floor plan with two columns located in the main exhibition space.
 The main exhibition space is 28 feet by 25 feet with a connecting smaller exhibition space that is approximately 16 feet by 9 feet.
 The ceilings are approximately 12 feet high.
-The Union Grove Gallery is a truly unique exhibition space enriched with amazing history.
-Catalog An exhibition catalog documenting all accepted artworks will be produced during the exhibition run.
-Artwork images, artist statements and biographies submitted for the juroring process will be used for the catalog production.
-Shipping, Installation, and De-installation All accepted artwork should either be shipped or hand delivered at artist’s expense by Friday, August 25 to: Union Grove Gallery More shipping, drop-off and install details will be sent with notification of acceptance.
-Return Shipping: All artwork requiring return shipping must include a return shipping label at delivery.
-Artwork Scale The exhibition encourages small and medium sized work due to space limitations.
-Sculptural assemblage may be considered but too elaborate installation is discouraged.
-Wall-mounted works and standing floor or pedestal works are permissible.
-NO SUSPENDED work will be accepted.
-Works must not exceed 5 ft in any direction and not weigh over 120 lbs.
-All artwork and packaging must fit through a door 39.5” x 85” in dimensions.
-Shipped less than 80lbs Hand delivery 120lbs Limitation & Restrictions
+The Union Grove Gallery is a truly unique exhibition space enriched with amazing history. |